 For many, winter can bring on a case of the blues.
 Not only do we have to contend with colder temperatures and rain or snow (or both!), but we must also find new ways to maintain an active lifestyle.
 It is for this reason that those with a traveling soul often head south during the winter.
 Countries like Spain and Italy are ideal, as not only do they allow us to shed our winter layers, but they are home to some of the most beautiful regions for cycling.

 In the northeast corner of Spain you’ll find the region of Catalonia.
 The region is made up of four provinces: Girona, Barcelona, Lleida and Tarragona.
 Catalonia is most well known as the home of the city of Barcelona and the Pyrenees Mountains.

-Catalonia experiences a variety of temperatures due to its varied geographical region.
+Catalonia experiences a variety of temperatures due to its varied geography.
 During the winter, average temperature can vary between 5-15 degrees Celsius.
 That being said, this region can offer up some comfortable cycling weather.